DenisSemko/TechAlley/README.md

 ## Screenshots

 ## Setup
+Project is built locally and it uses SSL certificate to run the Web App securely.

 Make sure you have installed and configured [docker](https://docs.docker.com/desktop/install/windows-install/) in your environment.
 After that, you need to run the below commands from the /src/ directory.

 `docker-compose build`